thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="case-central-housing-preview">`preview`</a>

-If `true`, include the rear housing when rendering each half of the main body.
+If `true`, include the central housing when rendering each half of the main body of the keyboard.

 #### Section <a id="case-central-housing-shape">`shape`</a>

-The shape of the central housing determines, in part, how it connects to the rest of the keyboard, including the general shape of an adapter.
+The shape of the central housing determines, in part, how it connects to the rest of the keyboard, including the general shape of an optional adapter.
 The adapter is also influenced, in part, by settings devoted to it, in the next section.

+Assuming that adapters are included, you can think of a keyboard with a central housing as a row of buildings: Terraced housing, also known as row houses.
+In this metaphor, the series of vertices placed with the `interface` parameter in this section, and the `width`, determine the shape of each house.
+The adapters are the gables on either side of a particular house, up against which two others house are built: The two mirrored halves of the main body.

 ##### Parameter <a id="case-central-housing-shape-width">`width`</a>